 9.5.
-ZIGBEE DOTDOT : | |
+ZIGBEE DOTDOT : ||

-Early 2017 the Zigbee Alliance has unveiled what they are calling a "universal language" for IoT, ZigBee dotdot [59].
+Early 2017 the Zigbee Alliance has unveiled what they are calling a "universal language" for IoT, ZigBee dotdot [62].
 The dotdot language can be seen as an extension of the ZigBee Cluster Library (ZCL) specification used to issue commands across ZigBee 3.0's interoperable application layer.
 In addition, dotdot has been made compatible with other networks to allow for communication across disparate transports.
 Therefore, ZigBee-based devices will be able to communicate with IP-based devices residing on a different transport network.

 The core of the dotdot language is the ZigBee interoperability layer, but without the protocol.
 A layer comprises a protocol, interface, and service (the action that the layer performs).
 The dotdot language is agnostic to underlying networks and protocol message structure, so it defines only the interface and the action.
 Hence, it is an interaction model, defining the behavior and interaction between devices.
-For each qualified network, a dotdot specification will standardize or recommend protocols to complete the application layer.